rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

 -	Go to RecordSet
 -	Click on Add
 -	Type Name : argocd
--	Value : Type your External-IP Address (Which you got when you created Ingress Controller.
+-	Value : Type your External-IP address (Which you got when you created the Ingress Controller.
 If want to know about it, go to Terminal & type “ kubectl get svc -n ingress-nginx ”)

 ![Image](https://github.com/user-attachments/assets/e01fe98c-e2ec-44e0-a58f-6d291c4df4df)